Schedule HHW Service

 - HHW diluted with significant amounts of water will not be collected.

-- Rusted or leaking containers must be placed inside another container (such as a bucket) or a tied inside a plastic bag before they are added to the red bin.
+- Rusted or leaking containers must be placed inside another container (such as a bucket) or a tied inside a plastic bag

 - Items must display their original labels.
 Unlabeled containers will not be collected.